 We understand that some families may have extenuating circumstances that would require an exception.
 Students may petition to have their noncustodial parent's financial information waived in such cases by submitting a Noncustodial Parent Waiver Petition form with supporting documentation.
 Submission of a waiver petition form does not guarantee that the noncustodial parent's requirements will be waived.

-Yale’s estimate of what a student could earn from wages earned during the summer.
-For more information, including the amounts for different types of students, visit our page on understanding the Student Effort or our Student Effort FAQs.
+Yale’s estimate of what a student could earn from wages earned during the academic year and summer.
+For more information, including the amounts for different types of students, visit our page on understanding the Student Share or our Student Share FAQs.